bbc/tams/docs/appnotes/0004-tams-for-data.md

 ### Indexing of content

-TAMS indexes content based on a small number of specific types of metadata.
+TAMS indexes Flows as a whole using a small number of pieces of metadata (Flow/Source ID, tags, etc.), however the only index that can be used inside a specific Flow is time.
-Content may be queried based on these types of metadata (e.g. Flow/Source ID, tags, time-ranges etc).
-These metadata apply to the Source/Flow as a whole.
-It is not possible to query the data itself, or metadata as it applies to a portion of the Source/Flow.
+It is not possible to query the data/content or metadata as it applies to a portion of the Source/Flow, which would be needed to query timeline-based metadata (e.g. it's not possible to query a transcript for occurrences of a specific word using TAMS).
 As such, TAMS is usually not appropriate for the storing of timeline-based metadata.
+However some examples of where it may be appropriate are given below.

 ### Segment size